zeromq/zproject/README.txt

 This model will cause the following `@interface` to be generated inside of `include/myclass.h`.
-Note that if `include/myclass.h` has other handwritten content outside of the `@interface` section this content will be retained.
+Note that if `include/myclass.h` has other handwritten content outside the `@interface` section this content will be retained.
 If the header file does not exist zproject will create it.

 ```c